top of page

 How to apply

-The application process for Expedition 2024 is closed.
-Subscribe to our newsletter to be notified when the application process for Expedition 2025 opens.
+The scholarship application process is now closed.
+Subscribe to our newsletter to be notified when the PIRP Scholarship application form opens again for the 2026 expedition.

 Are there other similar programs I could apply?